 the basis on which a person (not being a committee member) will be appointed as secretary to the Performance Assurance Committee; See V16.3.4.

-the voting arrangements and the basis on which decisions of the Performance Assurance Committee will be made;
+the voting arrangements and the basis on which decisions of the Performance Assurance Committee will be made; Each Committee Representative shall hold one (1) vote;

+Where the meeting is quorate, all decisions shall be made by simple majority of exercisable votes of PAC Members or their nominated alternate in each of both Shipper and Transporter constituencies.
+PAC Members may vote for or against a proposal, any abstention shall not count towards the simple majority count.
+Where such a majority is obtained in one but not both Shipper and Transporter constituencies, the resolution shall be treated as not passed

 See V16.5.1, 16.5.2 and 16.5.3.

-the basis on which decisions of the Performance Assurance Committee may be appealed to the Authority.
+the basis on which decisions of the Performance Assurance Committee may be appealed to the Authority (see section 4.5 italics above).
 See V16.8.6.

 Definition of the Performance Assurance Framework Document and its purpose and governance (removing it from V12 and moving it to a PAC-governed document) See V12.1, V16.4.1(a), 16.7.1 and 16.7.2.